VUnit/vunit/docs/user_guide.rst

 created.

-It is also possible to put multiple tests in a single test bench that are each run in individual simulations.
+It is also possible to put multiple tests in a single test bench that are each run in individual, independent, simulations.
 Putting multiple tests in the same test bench is a good way to share a common test environment.

 .. literalinclude:: ../examples/vhdl/user_guide/tb_example_many.vhd
    :caption: VHDL test bench with multiple tests: `tb_example_many.vhd`